alexfernandez/alexfernandez.github.io/2017/origins-language.md

 [Newmeyer (2003)](#ref11)
 gives an overview of other theories.
 [Bickerton (2016, p.
 200)](#ref32)
-also proposes generic names as the first words.
+also postulates generic names as the first words, and proposes that protolanguages were similar to pidgin languages with very loose rules of grammar.
 [Pinker (2003, pp. 352-368)](#ref34)
 favors gradual evolution in speech development, but without giving concrete stages or time frames;